-Eating Out in Granada - Cuisine and Where to Eat in GranadaThe gastronomy of Granada represents the tradition of Arabo-Andalusian cuisine.
+Eating Out in Granada - Cuisine and Best Places to Eat and Drink in GranadaThe gastronomy of Granada represents the tradition of Arabo-Andalusian cuisine.
 On one hand the Arab heritage is evident in the use of spices and, secondly, the wide variety of raw materials, determined by the great differences of geography and climate in different regions of Granada.

 One of the regional dishes of Granada are beans with ham, a pot of San Anton, the Sacromonte omelette, Andalusian gazpacho with garlic and the grilled sardines on the beaches of the Tropical Cost.

 Restaurants in Granada that offer traditional flavors and exquisite dishes.
 Restaurants with flamenco shows and spectacular views.

 Bars in Granada that suit everybody’s taste: tapas bars, trendy hotspots, traditional tabernas, nightclubs, some with live jazz and flamenco shows.

 Granada's modern night clubs and lively pubs, interesting Irish bars in Granada, wine bars offering fantastic selection of Spanish wines and beers.